andrewdingcanada8/citogenesis/README.md

 This may be hard because it requires storing each user’s availability periods and finding intersects with the user’s friends.
 There will also need to be an algorithm to find the best times of the week to eat given a selected number of friends.

+Rejected - a lot of good features but a core algorithm is lacking

 ### Idea 2: Citogenesis

 Circular reporting, informally known as citogenesis, occurs when a work cites multiple sources that ultimately stem from a single source.
 While often used as a technique to justify and spread fake news and propaganda, this phenomenon also occurs naturally due to a lack of quality-control of sources on the internet.
 In particular, Wikipedia has exhibited a cyclical sort of circular reporting that occurs in two stages: